dportik/dadi_pipeline/Two_Populations/README.md

 and executing the script.
 That is, you don't need to edit anything within the *Two_Pop_Model* function or eliminate anything from the *Models_2D.py* script to reduce the model set, just change the bottom section as above.
+Similar changes will need to be made to the following optimization and plotting scripts, but this will be straightforward.

 Also, if you feel more strongly about a particular optimization routine, you can change the function from *optimize_log_fmin* to any of the other options available, throughout the code.